MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/ns-setupapi-_sp_devinstall_params_a.md

 #### DI_ENUMSINGLEINF

-Set if installers and other <a href="devinst.device_installation_components">device installation components</a> should only search the INF file specified by SP_DEVINSTALL_PARAMS.<b>DriverPath</b>.
+Set if installers and other <a href="https://www.bing.com/search?q=device+installation+components">device installation components</a> should only search the INF file specified by SP_DEVINSTALL_PARAMS.<b>DriverPath</b>.
 If this flag is set, <b>DriverPath</b> contains the path of a single INF file instead of a path of a directory.